Siphiwe Mkhonza: Golden Arrows

-After a lacklustre season with new boys, Ria Stars, Mkhonza was keen on proving his value as he moved to Durban-based club, Lamontville Golden Arrows F.C.
-He would spend two seasons here, with him bringing the team from 13th position on the log in the previous season to 5th on the log in his first season with the club, also going on to captain them.
+After a lacklustre season with new boys, Ria Stars, Mkhonza was keen on proving his value as he moved to Durban-based club, Lamontville Golden Arrows He would spend two seasons here, with him bringing the team from 13th position on the log in the previous season to 5th on the log in his first season with the club, also going on to captain them.
 Mkhonza played all but one game in his two seasons.

 Kaizer Chiefs

-In arguably his most successful stint with any club, Mkhonza made the big move to Soweto giants Kaizer Chiefs F.C. from 2004–2007.
+In arguably his most successful stint with any club, Mkhonza made the big move to Soweto giants Kaizer Chiefs from 2004 to 2007.
 In his first season he would achieve greatness by winning his first league title in the 2004–05 Premier Soccer League campaign.
-His move to the Glamour Boys would see Mkhonza receive his first South Africa national soccer team call up and game.
+His move to the Glamour Boys would see Mkhonza receive his first South Africa national team call up and game.

 Maritzburg United

-Dr. Mnandi moved to a struggling Maritzburg United F.C. with the intention of reviving the club.
+Mkhonza moved to a struggling Maritzburg United with the intention of reviving the club.
 He also captained the Team of Choice and saved them from relegation.
 Mkhonza would only stay for one season at the Pietermaritzburg outfit before moving on.

 AmaZulu

-Choosing to stay in KwaZulu-Natal, Siphiwe then had a fruitful stint at AmaZulu F.C.
-While playing in a more senior role for the Durban-based outfit, he would help them to a Nedbank Cup final (losing 3–0 to Bidvest Wits F.C.) and get the club into the top 8 for the first time.
+Choosing to stay in KwaZulu-Natal, Mkhonza then had a fruitful stint at AmaZulu.
+While playing in a more senior role for the Durban-based outfit, he would help them to a Nedbank Cup final (losing 3–0 to Bidvest Wits) and get the club into the top 8 for the first time.

+Death

+Mkhonza died on 5 March 2024, at the age of 45 from kidney infection.